 Information Session Dates:

 - Wednesday, November 29, 2023 (6:00pm - 7:00pm EST)

 - Wednesday, December 6, 2023 (6:00pm - 7:00pm EST)

 - Tuesday, December 12, 2023 (6:00pm - 7:00pm EST)

 Applying competency-based practices to Otolaryngology – Head & Neck Surgery Residency Education

 To contribute to the success of Canadian physicians and the delivery of high-quality patient care, the Royal College of Physicians and Surgeons of Canada has embarked upon an initiative to introduce competency-based medical education (CBME) in Canadian postgraduate specialty training and in professional practice in Canada.
 This initiative, called Competence by Design (CBD), aims to enhance patient care by aligning medical education and lifelong learning with evolving patient needs and empowering learners to more fully engage in their education process.
-In 2021 all levels of training will be fully immersed in the CBD curriculum.
+All levels of training are now fully immersed in the CBD curriculum.

 CBD will use time as a framework and competency as the basis for progression.
 It is not anticipated that the duration of training will change for trainees.
 Residency programs will be broken down into stages, and each stage will have a series of “Entrustable Professional Activities (EPA’s)” based on required competencies.
 These EPA’s are based on milestones that are assessed by frequent, formative assessments within the clinical workplace to ensure residents are developing and receiving feedback on the skills they need.